How to Choose the Best Mutual Funds to Invest in 2025?

 What does this tell you?
 A fund with a 3.1 year maturity will react more sharply to interest rate changes compared to a fund with an average maturity closer to, say, 1.5 years.
 If interest rates rise, the fund’s value might drop significantly and vice versa.

-Here’s where credit rating steps in, it’s like a report card for bonds.
+Here’s credit rating steps in, it’s like a report card for bonds.
 It tells you how likely a bond issuer is to repay its loans.

 For example

-AAA rated bonds are the gold standard, they’re the safest but may offer lower returns.
+1. AAA rated bonds are the gold standard, they’re the safest but may offer lower returns.

-On the other end, bonds with lower ratings like BB or below come with higher risk but also higher potential rewards.
+2. Bonds with lower ratings like BB or below come with higher risk but also higher potential rewards.

-Credit ratings are issued by agencies and range from AAA (top notch) to D (default).
+3. Credit ratings are issued by agencies and range from AAA (top notch) to D (default).
 Higher the rating, the more reliable the bond issuer is likely to be.
 Corporate bonds with lower ratings may need to offer higher interest rates to attract investors but that’s because they carry a bigger risk of default.

 How should I assess the performance of a mutual fund?